Raman spectroscopy-based measurements of thin film thickness

 High Conductivity (HiK™) heat sinks can also improve the Size, Weight, and Power (SWAP) compared to standard heat sinks.
 Placing a discreet heat source on a large metal heat sink will produce large thermal gradients as the heat slowly conducts through the aluminum to the fins.
 Embedding heat pipes in a HiK™ heat sink can increase the thermal conductivity from around 180 W/m K to 500-1,200 W/m K, providing an opportunity to reduce heat sink plate thickness and fin area.
 This approach has been proven in a variety of weight/volume sensitive applications including: Ruggedized Electronics, UAVs, Handheld/Portable Devices, LEDs and optical devices.

-Embedded heat pipes can improve the performance and reduce that mass of forced and natural convection heat sinks.
+Embedded heat pipes can improve performance and reduce the mass of forced and natural convection heat sinks.
 ACT fabricated a HiK™ heat sink and an all-aluminum heat sink with the same performance; see Figure 1.
 The total heat dissipation is 150W in both cases.
 The conventional aluminum heat sink is 12 inches (30.5 cm) long, weighs 9.6 lbs.
 (4.4 kg) and has a base thickness of 0.6 inch (1.5 cm).
 Introduction of 5 heat pipes, 3 in close proximity to the heat source and another two a little further out for improved spreading reduced the length to 10 inches (25.4 cm), reduced the thickness to 0.28 in (0.7 cm), and reduced the mass to 6.3 lbs.
 (2.9 kg) for an overall material reduction of over 34%.
 Thermal images that demonstrate the improvement are shown in Figure 2.
 The Hi-K heat sink seen on the right maintains the same source temperature, even though the heat sink is shorter, lighter, and thinner.
 The improvement is directly attributable to the addition of heat pipes which can be seen as red lines in the picture on the right.

 Heat pipes have an effective thermal conductivity of 10,000 to 100,000 W/m K, compared with aluminum’s thermal conductivity of about 180 W/m K. Therefore, the performance of large aluminum heat sinks can be improved with embedded heat pipes.
 The high effective conductivity allows the heat pipes to spread the heat throughout the heat sink.
 This heat spreading reduces the thermal gradient and likewise reduces the max temperature at the LED source.
 Benefits include: